This article is part of a larger series on How to Become a Real Estate Agent.

 Before applying to sit for your exam as well as have an active West Virginia real estate license, you must find and affiliate yourself with a sponsoring brokerage.
 To make your choice a little bit easier, check out our in-depth article explaining how to choose a real estate company to work for.
-Although there are many successful brokerages and individual agents in the Mountain State, below you’ll find the top four teams and agents reported for 2022.
+Although there are many successful brokerages and individual agents, below you’ll find some of the top teams and agents in the Mountain State.

 Dandridge Realty Group

 5. Submit an Application to Sit for the Exam

 Once you’ve selected a sponsoring brokerage, you can apply to take your West Virginia real estate license exam.
 You will be required to complete and mail a print application or submit your application online to sit for the exam.
 Along with the application, you will be required to submit the following items: